 I can’t wait to hear what you all think of this super simple, easy and delicious southwest lime corn salad!
 It’s one of our favorites for sure.
 It means the world to hear your awesome feedback, so please leave it below after you make this.
 In addition, if you want, I’d love to see your photo on Instagram using my hashtag #thevegan8, otherwise I’ll likely miss it since my feed moves quickly.
 Thank you!

 Southwest Lime Corn Salad

-- 1 huge red bell pepper or 2 small ones finely chopped (200 g, you'll need about 2 cups chopped)
+- 1 large red bell pepper, chopped (200g, you'll need about 2 cups chopped)

-- 2 15 oz cans low-sodium black beans drained and rinsed
+- 2 15 oz cans low-sodium black beans, drained & rinsed

 - 1 teaspoon chili powder